COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 * Any potential technical changes (replacements, upgrades) the system might experience in the future.

 #### Step 2
 In Step 2, coordinators identified potential datasets within the datasources from Step 1.
-We designed this exercise to explore what kind of data are stored within the data sources.
+We designed this exercise to explore what kind of data are stored within the datasources.
 Because each department has its own culture and style of communication, we provided a brainstorm guide to allow coordinators to come up with datasets in as many ways as possible.
 The brainstorm guide can be found in [Core Inventory, Step 2 - Dataset Brainstorm Guide in the Attachments Section](../attachments/core_inventory/brainstorm_guide.html).